woodpecker-ci/woodpecker/docs/docs/20-usage/60-services.md

       - 51820/udp
 ```

+You can use any step property, including `depends_on`.
+Services can depend on other services and steps.

 ## Configuration

 Service containers generally expose environment variables to customize service startup such as default usernames, passwords and ports.
 Please see the official image documentation to learn more.